saifeddineelhanoune/42_fractol/readme.md

 Once you have the Fractol project running, you can use the graphical interface to explore and generate fractals.
 The interface allows you to navigate through the fractal space, zoom in and out, and adjust parameters to modify the appearance of the fractals.

 Experiment with different fractal types, explore different regions of the fractal space, and observe the intricate patterns that emerge.
 Use the keyboard and mouse controls provided by the interface to interact with the fractals and navigate through the visualizations.

-## Contributing

-Contributions to the Fractol project are welcome!
-If you have any improvements, bug fixes, or additional features to add, feel free to submit a pull request.
-Please follow the existing code style and provide clear documentation for your contributions.

-## Contact